 The meet was held at a variety of sites through the years, but since 1966, it has been held exclusively at UW-Madison.

 Madison Memorial has won 16 team championships to lead all other programs.
-Ten of Memorial's titles have come in the last 12 years.
 The Spartans also have 16 runner-up finishes.
 Madison West and Waukesha (before it became North, South, and West) have won 15 State championships.
 Seven of Waukesha's titles came in succession (1964-70).
 All but one came during a 17-year period from 1958-1974.
 Wauwatosa, before it became two schools with East and West, won nine titles.
 Seven of those came during an eight-year period from 1944-51.
 Shorewood also has nine titles, including five in a row from 1935-39 and all nine of them coming from 1933-1943.
 Arrowhead and McFarland have won six team championships, with all six of McFarland's coming consecutively from 2007-12.
 Kenosha and Whitefish Bay have won five titles.

 Boys swimming and diving was conducted in a single class until 1993 when a two-division format was adopted.
 Verona won the first Division 2 team championship.